laminlabs/lamin-blog/docs/perturbench.md

 These datasets originate from different labs, use different experimental protocols, and were originally stored in different formats: some as Seurat objects, others as `.h5ad` files.
 Getting them into a state where ML models can be trained on them requires substantial data wrangling: format conversion, quality control, normalization, metadata harmonization, and the construction of meaningful train/val/test splits.

 The original PerturBench codebase hosts processed datasets on [Hugging Face](https://huggingface.co/datasets/altoslabs/perturbench/tree/main) as gzipped `.h5ad` files.
-But these files alone don't tell you how the processing was done, what changed between versions, or how the train/val/test splits relate to the processed data.
+But these files alone don't reveal how the processing was done, what changed between versions, or how the train/val/test splits relate to the processed data.

+All six datasets in lamin contain the obs columns required by the PerturBench training pipeline (`condition`, `cell_type`, `treatment`, `perturbation_type`, `dose`, etc.).
+Five of them are byte-equivalent to the gzipped `.h5ad` files on HuggingFace (within the small tie-breaking noise of `seurat_v3` HVG selection across scanpy versions).
+Srivatsan20 is the exception: its HuggingFace upload was produced by the chemCPA preprocessing pipeline (Lotfollahi et al., 2022), not by `curate_Srivatsan20.ipynb`, so it ships with extra chemCPA-specific columns (`_scvi_cell_type`, `ood_split`, `perturbation_raw`) that the lamin curation does not reproduce.
+The lamin Srivatsan20 file is the output of the public curation notebook and is fully usable for PerturBench training.

-## How it is different from pertdata.
+## How it differs from pertdata

-Pertdata [https://lamin.ai/laminlabs/pertdata] includes a wide variety of perturbational datasets, covering both genetic and drug screens across diverse cell types and experimental contexts.
-PerturbBench, by contrast, is a more focused collection: it centers on a small number of carefully selected datasets which includes notably Norman (CRISPRa combinatorial perturbations in K562), Srivatsan (sci-Plex drug screen across three cell lines), and Frangieh (Perturb-CITE-seq in melanoma), among others, chosen specifically to benchmark model performance across distinct tasks.
+[Pertdata](https://lamin.ai/laminlabs/pertdata) is a broad collection of perturbational single-cell datasets, currently around 25, spanning genetic and chemical perturbations across many tissues and cell systems.
+It is designed to give researchers easy programmatic access to as many published perturbation screens as possible, in a consistent AnnData layout.

+PerturBench has a narrower goal: a *fixed* benchmark for comparing perturbation-prediction models.
+It includes six datasets selected to cover distinct prediction tasks — combinatorial CRISPRa (Norman19), large-scale chemical screens (Srivatsan20, McFaline23), Perturb-CITE-seq (Frangieh21), multi-stimulus CRISPRi (Jiang24), and a NeurIPS competition dataset (OP3).
+For each, the repository ships pre-defined splits and tuned model hyperparameters, so a benchmark number on one of these datasets is directly comparable across publications.

+The two databases are complementary: pertdata for breadth and exploration, PerturBench for reproducible model evaluation against a community-vetted baseline.

 ## The datasets in LaminDB